GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Request body: _None_
     - Response: `200 Ok` (success)
     - Error responses: `401 Unauthorized` (not logged in) or `500 Internal Server Error` (generic error)
-    - Response body: An object containing main user information.
+    - Response body: An object containing main user information (the id is null for managers).
 An error message in case of error
       ```
       {
+        "id": 5,
         "email": "bbowering4@vistaprint.com",
         "name": "Barr Bowering",
         "role": "Expert"